On-Demand Webinar Series: Restart Learning During COVID

 Named one of edWeb’s Top 25 webinars of 2020!

-The pandemic continues to bring disruption and uncertainly to students’ lives which impacts their ability to learn.
+The pandemic continues to bring disruption and uncertainty to students’ lives which impacts their ability to learn.
 Supporting social-emotional behavior (SEB) functioning is critical to help students focus on learning and achieve academic success.
 In this two-part webinar series, Dr. Gregory Fabiano, Professor of Psychology, Florida International University, examines the need for Tier 1 SEB supports and offers specific strategies for implementing them in your classrooms.

 Part 1: Tier 1 Social, Emotional, and Behavioral Supports to Restart Learning During a Crisis